Qualifying Benefits for Eco Scheme

 Housing Benefit

-Now, you can only make a new claim for Housing Benefits if you have reached the State Pension age or are in supported, sheltered, or temporary housing.
+1. Eligibility: You can only make a new claim for Housing Benefit if you have reached State Pension age or are in supported, sheltered, or temporary housing.
+Existing claims will not be affected if certain conditions are met.
+For example, if you are already receiving Housing Benefit and your circumstances change, you may still be eligible for continued support.

 Do you want to make your home more energy-efficient and save money on your energy bills?